kkujansuu/gramps/addons/findduplicates2/README.md

 1. The birth and death years are displayed
 1. Number of matches and elapsed time are displayed
 1. The tool closes if the user switches the database
-1. Can be run from the command line
+1. The tools can be run from the command line
-1. Soundex not used for non-western names
+1. Soundex is not used for non-western names
 1. First names with dashes are considered two separate names (so "Mary-Ann" and "Mary Ann" will match)